-I would be honored to serve my southwest Anchorage neighbors in District 24 as their State House Representative.
+I would be honored to continue serving my Southwest Anchorage neighbors in District 24 as their State House Representative.

 Trish and I love the great outdoors.
 We hike and fish and embrace the best Alaska has to offer.

-It is has been a privilege to work in Alaska’s private and public sectors over the past 33 years as a construction laborer, fisherman in Bristol Bay, police officer, police chief, city administrator, state board and commission member.
+It has been a privilege to serve as your legislator the past three years, and to work in Alaska’s private and public sectors over the past 35 years as a construction labor, commercial fisherman, police officer, police chief, city manager, state board and commission member, and legislator.

-Along the way, I've seen what matters most to Alaskans.
-I will be a strong advocate for safe neighborhoods, jobs and economic freedom, responsible resource development, high quality education, spending discipline, and the protection of our Permanent Fund.
+Along the way, I’ve seen what matters most to Alaskans.
+I will continue to be a strong advocate for safe neighborhoods, jobs and economic freedom, responsible resource development, high-quality education, spending discipline, and the protection of our Permanent Fund.
 And I’ve learned what it takes to get things done, in business, solving crimes, and in the public arena.

-I am ever thankful to my parents and mentors who taught me the valuable lessons of working together, and encouraging one another through adversity.
+I am thankful for my parents and mentors who taught me the valuable lessons of working together, and encouraging one another through adversity.

 Positions on the Issues Facing Alaska